Secondary-electron radiation accompanying hadronic GeV-TeV gamma-rays from supernova remnants: Abstract

 \section{Abstract}

-The secondary electrons and positrons (SEPs) generated by the hadronic interactions in supernova remnants (SNRs) will give rise to synchrotron radiation in the magnetic field of the SNR shock, which may be a powerful way to distinguish whether the gamma-ray emission from SNRs is leptonic or hadronic origin, and whether cosmic rays are accelerated in SNR shocks.
-Here we provide a method that directly use the observed gamma-ray flux from SNRs, created by pion decays, to derive the SEP distribution and hence the synchrotron spectrum.
-We apply the method to SNRs RX J1713.7-3946, IC 443 and W44 and find: (1) If the gamma-rays from the young SNR RX J1713.7-3946 are produced by hadronic interactions, the SEP synchrotron radiation may show a spectral bump at $10^{-5}-10^{-2}$eV dominating the primary electrons' synchrotron component, if the magnetic field in the SNR shock is $\gtrsim 0.5$mG; (2) In the leptonic model for the gamma-rays from RX J1713.7-3946, the SEPs from subdominant hadronic processes may still produce a flat synchrotron spectrum and a flux in the level of a few $10^{-13}\unit{erg~cm^{-2}s^{-1}}$ at $\gtrsim100$ keV; (3) If the gamma-rays from middle-aged SNRs IC443 and W44 are produced by hadronic interactions, the SEP synchrotron radiation can well account for the observed radio flux and spectral slopes, supporting the hadronic origin of the gamma-rays in these two SNRs; (4) The requirement that the SEP radiation derived by the observed gamma-ray spectra, assumed to be hadronic origin, cannot exceed the observed radio flux constrain the magnetic fields in the SNR shocks to be $\lesssim 2$mG, $\lesssim 350 \mu$G, and $\lesssim400 \mu$G for RX J1713.7-3946, IC 443 and W44, respectively.
-Future microwave to far-infrared and hard ($>100$~keV) X-ray observations are encouraged to detect the SEP radiation, and constrain the SNR ability of cosmic ray acceleration.
+The synchrotron radiation from secondary electrons and positrons (SEPs) generated by hadronic interactions in the shock of supernova remnant (SNR) could be a distinct evidence of cosmic ray (CR) production in SNR shocks.
+Here we provide a method where the observed gamma-ray flux from SNRs, created by pion decays, is directly used to derive the SEP distribution and hence the synchrotron spectrum.
+We apply the method to three gamma-ray bright SNRs.
+In the young SNR RX J1713.7-3946, if the observed GeV-TeV gamma-rays are of hadronic origin and the magnetic field in the SNR shock is $B\ga0.5$mG, the SEPs may produce a spectral bump at $10^{-5}-10^{-2}$eV, exceeding the predicted synchrotron component of the leptonic model, and a soft spectral tail at $\ga 100$keV, distinct from the hard spectral slope in the leptonic model.
+In the middle-aged SNRs IC443 and W44, if the observed gamma-rays are of hadronic origin, the SEP synchrotron radiation with $B\sim 400 - 500 \mu$G can well account for the observed radio flux and spectral slopes, supporting the hadronic origin of gamma-rays.
+Future microwave to far-infrared and hard X-ray (>100keV) observations are encouraged to constraining the SEP radiation and the gamma-ray origin in SNRs.